-Tax Reform for 2018: Smart Ways to Take Advantage of Changes Now
+Smart Ways to Take Advantage of 2018's Tax Reform Changes

 Your 2017 taxes are done, but it’s time to think ahead!
 The 2018 tax reform changes may dramatically change your financial planning.
 Lower rates generally mean you will have more disposable income, but other elements of the tax laws may affect you if you itemize your taxes, as an estimated one-third of American households do.